Polymer/old-docs-site/app/1.0/toolbox/server.md

 ## PRPL strategy

-To optimize delivery, the reference server uses the [PRPL strategy](link-to-blog-yet-to-be), which stands for:
+To optimize delivery, the Toolbox uses the _PRPL strategy_, which stands for:

 *  Push critical resources for the initial route.